 To keep the proper use of this product, it is really important to clean the mouthpiece by washing and drying it thoroughly leastways once a week.
 It is to avoid any medication blockage.

 This medication will prevent or calms asthma attacks and it should be taken by mouth as instructed by your doctor.
 Use it 3 or 4 times a day with a dosage that based on your medical treatment (12 years old above should not take more than 32mg a day and children aged 6-12 years should not take more than 24mg a day) to avoid any serious side effects.
 Use Albuterol regularly and at the same time each day to get better benefits.
 Bear in mind that it is not good to use it in any sudden attacks.
 Always keep a quick-relief inhaler with you which the doctor prescribed you.
 Learn more about your medication by asking your doctor.

 For more information, consult a doctor or a pharmacist regarding on your situation.

 Side Effects of Taking Albuterol

 The Albuterol Sulfate side effects are having a dry mouth, epistaxis, Cephalalgia, shaking, anxiousness, jitteriness, nausea, cough, muscle pain, irregular heart beat and throat irritation.
-Consult to the trusted doctor immediately if it happens that you experience these kinds of side effects.
+Consult with the trusted doctor immediately if it happens that you experience these kinds of side effects.

 What Should I Do If I Miss A Dose Of Albuterol?

-If ever you miss to take a dose of Albuterol, avoid taking double dose to make up for it.
+If ever you miss to take a dose of Albuterol, avoid taking a double dose to make up for it.
 It could be harmful to your health.
 If you miss a dose and it is almost time for the next one, just take the next dose and then keep going on to the original schedule.

 What Will Happen If Someone Overdose On Albuterol?